Defending our hearts

 While the intention of our instinctual reaction is to protect ourselves from harm, three things happen in a chronically defended state.

-The first that is we become primed for disappointment.
+1. The first is that we become primed for disappointment.
 We’re constantly on the lookout for how our spouse is failing us, with our confirmation bias seeking the negative interpretation of every word, action, and expression from the other.

 Resetting